Tarmean/tarmean.github.io/prettyprinter.md

 selectFlatVersion ...
 ```

-Maybe it's just me but the mixed-up ordering of `FlatAlt` and `Union` seem needlessly confusing.
+Maybe it's just me but the mixed-up ordering of `FlatAlt` and `Union` feel needlessly confusing, especially because they have no meaning until some layout step interprets them.
+But once we understand what the pieces do everything clicks together and the approach seems almost natural.
+Neat!

 ### Indentation